kaldi-asr/kaldi/windows/INSTALL.md

  If either of the two won't build, you should stop here and start figuring what's different!

+## Compiling PortAudio
+1. Download PortAudio from http://www.portaudio.com/download.html and extract the folder
+2. (Optional) Add ASIO Support: http://www.steinberg.net/en/company/developer.html
+3. Open an instance or Powershell or Command Prompt, navigate to the portaudio directory and type:
+      $ cmake -G "Visual Studio 15 2017 Win64"
+4. CMake will generate a portaudio.sln in the directory.
+Open it
+5. Right click portaudio_static->Properties->C/C++->Code Generation->Runtime Library Change from Multi-Threaded Debug (/MTd) to Multi-threaded Debug DLL (/MDd)
+6. Build

 ## Compiling Kaldi

 1. Checkout Kaldi trunk, using [git](https://git-for-windows.github.io/) from https://github.com/kaldi-asr/kaldi.git